juandelacruz-calvo/obs-output-video-tools/README.md

 ## 📄 License

-This script is provided as-is for educational and personal use.
-Feel free to modify and distribute according to your needs.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing